Galactic Dynamics in General Relativity: the Role of Gravitomagnetism: Conclusions

 {In addition, we stressed that the analogy between electromagnetism and linear gravity is limited: in non-stationary conditions, non-Maxwellian terms appear that cannot be neglected.
 As a consequence in this regime the fluid vorticity is related not only to gravitomagnetic effects but, more in general, to post-Newtonian effects.}

 By rephrasing an old argument by Bonnor, we showed that diverse circular orbits in planes orthogonal to the rotation axis are allowed thanks to the presence of the gravitomagnetic force that balances the Newtonian force in the direction of the rotation axis.
-But in Newtonian gravity the motion is the same in every plane orthogonal to the symmetry axis and there can be no variation of density in the axial direction. {This raises the possibility that rotational velocities of galaxies can have a dependency on axial distance from the equatorial plane, which is contrary to what is currently assumed.
-It is important to emphasize that in this case gravitomagnetic effects have the same order as Newtonian ones: we suggest this fact can be considered as new test of General Relativity.}

-Then, we showed explicitly that the rotation rate, the gravitomagnetic field and the mass density are strictly related.
-In particular, in the region where flatness of the rotation curves is observed, the contribution of the gravitomagnetic field becomes important.
+But in Newtonian gravity the motion is the same in every plane orthogonal to the symmetry axis and there can be no variation of density in the axial direction.
+This raises the possibility that rotational velocities of galaxies can have a dependency on axial distance from the equatorial plane, which is contrary to what is currently assumed. {It is important to emphasise that if the galaxy can be modelled as an axisymmetric fluid of dust, Eq. (\ref{eq:az}) suggests that non equatorial circular orbits require gravitomagnetic effects of the same order as Newtonian ones: we suggest that this fact can be considered as new test of General Relativity.} We showed that velocity, gravitomagnetic field and mass density are connected to the fluid vorticity: namely, there is a coupling between the gravitomagnetic field and the fluid vorticity which influences the local relation between density and the fluid velocity. {In particular, in the Newtonian case, where this coupling is not present (see e.g. Eq. (\ref{eq:rhoomega})), the local definition of mass density seems to be meaningless in the region where the flatness of the rotation curves is observed: this fact suggests that, in this region, the contribution of the gravitomagnetic field becomes important.}\\

-In summary our heuristic approach suggests that the gravitomagnetic field may play an important role in understanding galactic dynamics.
-We do not claim that this approach will eliminate the need for Dark Matter. {Since Dark Matter plays a central role in modern cosmology (and the rotation curves of galaxies are only one of many motivations for its existence) we believe that the physics presented in this paper will help us to discover more about its properties.} Of course, a more sophisticated analysis (based on a numerical approach) is required to understand the details of the role that gravitomagnetism has in the formation of galaxies.
-We hope that our discussion will motivate further attention to gravitomagnetic effects in the study of galactic dynamics.
+In summary, our heuristic approach suggests that the gravitomagnetic field may play a relevant role in understanding galactic dynamics as it allows for an extra rotational degree of freedom associated with the fluid vorticity.
+It is important to emphasise that we do not claim that this approach can eliminate the need for Dark Matter. {Since Dark Matter plays a central role in modern cosmology (and the rotation curves of galaxies are only one of many motivations for its existence) we believe that the physics presented in this paper will help us to better understand the actual impact of Dark Matter: our simple argument suggests, in fact, that an extra contribution to the matter density can derive from the coupling between the gravitomagnetic field and the fluid vorticity.
+A more sophisticated analysis {based on a numerical approach (some numerical codes that can be used to simulate gravitomagnetism are discussed by \citet{Adamek:2020jmr})} is required to understand the details of the role that gravitomagnetism has in the formation of galaxies, however we hope that our discussion will motivate further attention to this topic.